 “There are so many triggers at this time of year that can push a person in active addiction into a downward spiral or a relapse that can be deadly.
 The pain of thinking about their loved one in treatment during the holidays can feel overwhelming, but for so many families the pain of their loved one being home can be even scarier if they continue to use.
 Getting the help they deserve now lets the family begin to heal and move towards creating meaningful lives in recovery well beyond the holidays.”

-Caldwell says that families delay getting needed treatment for their loved ones because of:
+Our experts say that families delay getting needed treatment for their loved ones because of:

 - Guilt and sadness of being without each other over the holidays.
 The thought of not being together over the holidays or the thought of your loved one in treatment, can feel overwhelming.
 Guilt of being apart can lead to the hope that, just for the holidays, they can “stay sober.”
 Unfortunately, that is not how a disease operates, and often times the symptoms worsen over the holidays.
 But your loved one and you having a safe and sober holiday can be so powerful and staying connected in treatment can be so rewarding.
 During the holidays RCA offers so many wonderful opportunities to stay connected and rebuild the hope needed to build a life of recovery.